 Set BYOK Mode

-- Scoped to the workspace - each workspace has its own AI config; changing one does not affect others
+- Scoped to the workspace - each workspace has its own environment; changing one does not affect others

 OPENAI_API_KEY, ANTHROPIC_API_KEY, GOOGLE_API_KEY).